RezaRezaeiJavan/PhageMiner/README.md

 # PhageMiner
-PhageMiner is a user-supervised semi-automated bioinformatics tool for prophage identification in bacterial genomes
+**PhageMiner** is a user-supervised semi-automated bioinformatics tool for prophage identification in bacterial genomes.

+The main objective of the PhageMiner software is to streamline the otherwise tedious manual curation process for prophage sequence discovery.
+PhageMiner uses a mean shift algorithm combined with annotation-based genome mining in order to rapidly identify prophage sequences within complete or fragmented bacterial genomes that result from whole genome sequencing (genomes with multiple contigs).
+PhageMiner requires only minimal manual input from the user and produces various genome diagrams to ensure a thorough discovery of previously unidentified prophages.

+PhageMiner can run on both Linux and macOS.

-Author: Reza Rezaei Javan
+**Author**: Reza Rezaei Javan

-E-mail: reza.rezaeijavan@ndm.ox.ac.uk
+**E-mail**: reza.rezaeijavan@ndm.ox.ac.uk

 Copyright (C) 2019 University of Oxford

-## General remarks
-This script can run on both Linux and macOS.
-It has been tested on the following operating systems:
-Linux Ubuntu – 14.04.5 LTS
-macOS Mojave – 10.14
-macOS High Sierra – 10.13

 ## Usage
-To use PhageMiner, put the main script (PhageMiner.py) and the annotated GenBank file of the bacterial genome (*.gb) in the same folder.
-Run the software using the following command:
+To use PhageMiner, put the main script (PhageMiner.py) and the input file (.gb) in the same folder.
+Next, run the software using the following command:
 ```
 python PhageMiner.py <input file>
 ```

 ## Installation
-PhageMiner has the following dependencies:

 ### Required dependencies
+PhageMiner has the following python dependencies:
 * biopython
 * pandas
 * sklearn
 * reportlab

-There are a number of ways to install these dependencies and details are provided below for those not familiar with command line interfaces.
+There are a number of ways to install these dependencies and guidelines are provided below for those not familiar with command line interfaces.

 ### biopython
 To install biopython, insert the following command in the terminal: